Robrowno/guess-the-number/README.md

 Whilst this is predominantly a player vs computer coin toss, you could use this program to make a traditional coin toss decision as well!

 As per the previous games, a prompt then encourages the player to either play again, or, go back to the main menu.

+I've used colorama to provide more visual cues as user feedback when they engage with the application.
+Typically, the colour red will indicate an error, yellow will indicate a prompt to action or a warning and green indicates a round win or end of round message.
+I use cyan and magenta for some other prompts including too high or too low guesses in the second game and for the goodbye message if you exit the application.

 ### User Stories